 Thalidomide attacks multiple targets in the microenvironment of the myeloma cell, producing apoptosis, inhibition of angiogenesis, and cytokine circuits, among others.
-The GIMEMA Italian Multiple Myeloma Network reported results of a phase III trial investigating bortezomib/thalidomide/dexamethasone (N = 241) versus thalidomide/dexamethasone (N = 239) as primary therapy, followed by tandem autologous SCT with high-dose melphalan and then consolidation therapy with the same primary regimen.
-113 The addition of bortezomib to thalidomide and dexamethasone significantly improved ORR after primary treatment.
-After primary therapy, CR/near CR was achieved in 73 patients (31%; 95% CI, 25.0-36.8) receiving bortezomib/thalidomide/dexamethasone, and 27 patients (11%; 95% CI, 7.3-15.4) receiving thalidomide/dexamethasone.
-113 Rates of CR/near CR and VGPR or better continued to be significantly higher in the bortezomib/thalidomide/dexamethasone group than in the thalidomide/dexamethasone group after the first and second autologous SCT and subsequent consolidation therapy.
-113 Patients receiving the bortezomib-containing regimen experienced grade 3/4 peripheral neuropathy.
+The GIMEMA Italian Multiple Myeloma

+Network reported results of a phase III trial investigating bortezomib/thalidomide/dexamethasone (N = 241) versus thalidomide/dexamethasone (N = 239) as primary therapy, followed by tandem autologous SCT with high-dose melphalan and then consolidation therapy with the same primary regimen.
+The addition of bortezomib to thalidomide and dexamethasone significantly improved ORR after primary treatment.
+After primary therapy, CR/near CR was achieved in 73 patients (31%; 95% CI, 25.0-36.8) receiving bortezomib/thalidomide/dexamethasone, and 27 patients (11%; 95% CI, 7.3, 45.4) receiving thalidomide/dexamethasone.

+7.3-15.4) receiving thalidomide/dexamethasone.
+Rates of CR/near CR and VGPR or better continued to be significantly higher in the bortezomib/thalidomide/dexamethasone group than in the thalidomide/dexamethasone group after the first and second autologous SCT and subsequent consolidation therapy.
+Patients receiving the bortezomib-containing regimen experienced grade 3/4 peripheral neuropathy.

-Data from a single-institution retrospective study are similar to the interim data from the GIMEMA trial.
-The findings of this analysis demonstrate that ORR after primary therapy with bortezomib/thalidomide/dexamethasone was 94% of the patients (32 of 34 patients showed some response, including a VGPR rate ≥56%).
-114
+Data from a single-institution retrospective study are similar to the interim data from the GIMEMA trial.773 The findings of this analysis demonstrate that ORR after primary therapy with bortezomib/thalidomide/dexamethasone was 94% of the patients (32 of 34 patients showed some response, including a VGPR rate ≥56%).773

-The results of the randomized phase III trial by the Spanish Myeloma Group (PETHEMA/GEM) also demonstrated a significantly higher CR rate with bortezomib/thalidomide/dexamethasone as primary therapy overall (35% vs. 14%, P=.001) and in patients with high-risk cytogenetics (35% vs. 0%, P=.002).
+The results of the randomized phase III trial by the Spanish Myeloma Group (PETHEMA/GEM) also demonstrated a significantly higher CR rate with bortezomib/thalidomide/dexamethasone as primary therapy overall (35% vs. 14%, P = .001) and in patients with high-risk cytogenetics (35% vs. 0%, P = .002).
 The CR rate continued to be significantly higher after autologous SCT (46% vs. 24%) in patients treated with bortezomib/thalidomide/dexamethasone versus thalidomide/dexamethasone as primary therapy.
+174

-The Spanish Myeloma Group (PETHEMA/GEM) also demonstrated a significantly higher CR rate with high-risk cytogenetics (35% vs. 14%, P=.001) and in patients with high-risk cytogenetics (35% vs. 14%, P=.002).
-The CR rate continued to be significantly higher after autologous SCT (46% vs. 24%) in patients treated with bortezomib/thalidomide/dexamethasone versus bortezomib/thalidomide/dexamethasone as induction therapy achieved higher ORR (92.3%) compared with those who received CyBorD (84%).
+The phase III IFM 2013-04 trial is evaluating 4 cycles of CyBorD versus 4 cycles of bortezomib/thalidomide/dexamethasone as induction therapy before autologous SCT in patients (N = 340) with newly diagnosed MM.
+The results reported during the 2015 ASH meeting show that patients who received bortezomib/thalidomide/dexamethasone as induction therapy achieved higher ORR (92.3%) compared with those who received CyBorD (84%).
 Those who received bortezomib/thalidomide/dexamethasone had significantly greater VGPR (P = .04) and PR (P = .02) rates.
-116 The hematologic toxicity was greater in the CyBorD arm; however, higher rates of peripheral neuropathy were reported in the bortezomib/thalidomide/dexamethasone arm.
-116
+The hematologic toxicity was greater in the CyBorD arm; however, higher rates of peripheral neuropathy were reported in the bortezomib/thalidomide/dexamethasone arm.
+115

-The phase III IFM 2013-04 trial is evaluating 4 cycles of CyBorD versus 4 cycles of bortezomib/thalidomide/dexamethasone as induction therapy before autologous SCT in patients (N = 340) with newly diagnosed MM.
-116 The results reported during the 2015 ASH meeting show that patients who received